Everything you need to take care of at the beginning of each semester or term.

 - Textbook Sell-Backs are at the end of every semester/term during finals week.
 The BYU Store needs books to sell and may buy yours for up to 60% of the new retail price.
 Note: not all textbooks are eligible for sell-back.

-- You have the option of charging textbook purchases to your university account: just show your BYU ID at the textbook floor register at the time of purchase.
-The amount charged to your university account has to be repaid within 45 days of the purchase.
+- You have the option of charging textbook purchases to your student account: just show your BYU ID at the textbook floor register at the time of purchase.
+The amount charged to your student account has to be repaid within 45 days of the purchase.
 Click here for more information about charging to your student account.

 Tip: you will need to re-waive the Student Health Plan every fall semester by the add/drop deadline to avoid be charged.